anirudh200015/wikipedia-using-python/README.md

 # wikipedia-using-python
-extracting data using from wikipedia  using pyton
+extracting data from wikipedia  using pyton